USS Vixen (1803): First Barbary War

 Designed especially for operations in the shoal waters off the coast of Tripoli, Vixen joined Commodore Edward Preble's squadron for duty in the First Barbary War (1801–1805) immediately upon her commissioning.
-She sailed from Baltimore on 3 August 1803 under the command of Lieutenant John Smith and deployed with the squadron off Gibraltar on 14 September.
+She sailed from Baltimore on 3 August 1803 under the command of Lieutenant John Smith, arriving in Hampton Roads on 5 August, sailing from there on 11 August and deployed with the squadron off Gibraltar on 14 September.
 Commodore Preble dispatched Vixen and the frigate Philadelphia in October to establish a blockade of Tripoli.
 However, Vixen soon departed in search of two Tripolitan warships and was not present when Philadelphia grounded and was captured on September 30th.
-Instead, she carried the dispatches announcing the loss of the frigate and the imprisonment of Captain William Bainbridge, his officers, and crew back to Gibraltar in December.Retribution for this latest action by the Tripoli pirates came swiftly and dramatically.
+Instead, she carried the dispatches announcing the loss of the frigate and the imprisonment of Captain William Bainbridge, his officers, and crew back to Gibraltar in December.

+Retribution for this latest action by the Tripoli pirates came swiftly and dramatically.
 Lt.
-Stephen Decatur, Jr., boarded and destroyed Philadelphia where she lay in Tripoli harbor on 16 February 1804, and Commodore Preble later followed this up with five heavy bombardments of the pirate state on the 3, 7, 24, and 28 August, and on 3 September.
+Stephen Decatur, Jr., boarded and destroyed Philadelphia where she lay in Tripoli harbor on 16 February 1804.
+On 24 February she was in a collision with Merchantman "Port Mary" that she was convoying off Gozo.
+There was damage to her stern, boat davits, her boar was lost and main boom broken.
+Commodore Preble later followed this up with five heavy bombardments of the pirate state on the 3, 7, 24, and 28 August, and on 3 September.
 Vixen participated in all these actions, and performed tactical service by helping to coordinate the movements of the various American vessels.
-While in Malta in 16 October 1804, she was rerigged as a brig, ostensibly to improve her sailing qualities, and was with the squadron, now under Commodore John Rodgers, in actions before Tunis in August 1805.
-The warship returned to the United States one year later in August 1806, under the command of Master Commandant George Cox.
+While in Malta in 16 October 1804, she was rerigged as a brig, ostensibly to improve her sailing qualities.
+On 3 July command changed from Master Commandant John Smith to Master Commandant George Cox.
+On 30 July she was with the U.S. fleet at Tunis., now under Commodore John Rodgers, in actions before Tunis in August 1805.
+On 3 June 1806 sailed from Gibraltar for the United States, arriving at Charleston, South Carolina on 20 July, then departing 28 July for the Washington Navy Yard, arriving 3 August 1806.